 - Replace HVAC Filters Regularly: Your furnaces and air conditioning systems use advanced filters to trap large particles of dust and debris.
 The purpose of these filters is not to improve the air in the facility, but to keep dust and other particles from clogging or harming the appliances.
 However, replacing these air filters, which trap dust, on a routine basis will create healthier air for your facility.
 Air cleaning also plays a key role as it can remove both the fine particles and gases.
 Upgrading the air filters in the HVAC system is typically not an option unless the HVAC system was designed to handle the increased air flow resistance and can still provide sufficient ventilation.

-- Use Commercial HEPA Air Purifiers: The other solution is to employ a commercial air purifier.
-With a system like this you can use HEPA as well as carbon and other gas removal technologies to fully address the indoor air pollutants.
-One of the best solutions you can use for your facility is real HEPA air purifiers, specifically strong, powerful units that are designed for large areas.
-The mod HEPA air purifier, for example, can clean up to 1,250 square feet at two air changes per hour, making it ideal for healthcare facilities and commercial property, as well as nursing homes.
+- Use Commercial Air Purifiers: The other solution is to employ a commercial air purifier.
+With a system like this you can use high efficiency air filters as well as carbon and other gas removal technologies to fully address the indoor air pollutants.
+One of the best solutions you can use for your facility is a reliable air purifier, specifically strong, powerful units that are designed for large areas.
+The mod+ air purifier, for example, can clean up to 1,361 square feet at two air changes per hour, making it ideal for healthcare facilities and commercial property, as well as nursing homes.
 Placing this appliance in a well-ventilated common area will create better air for everyone in your facility, particularly vulnerable seniors.
 You can also consider adding individual air purifiers to all rooms or specific rooms for people who are more vulnerable to respiratory problems.

 Get Air Purification Help from a Friendly TeamAre you ready to improve your nursing home through air purification?